 Canva

-Also known as the barn spider or domestic house spider, this creepy-crawly can be found throughout Africa, Asia, the Mediterranean, and, most recently, North America.
-Transported to the U.S. through shipping containers, it has since spread from coast to coast.
-It’s most commonly seen in barns, backyards, and inside basements and attics during the fall months.
+Also known as the barn spider, the domestic house spider is found throughout Africa, Asia, the Mediterranean, and North America.
+It’s commonly seen in barns, backyards, basements, and attics, especially during the fall months.

 This spider has a long, flat body with thin, hairy legs.
-It’s one of the smaller spider species on this list, ranging from 6 to 11 millimeters (just under half an inch).
-Its abdomen comes in various colors, from pale to dark brown, peach, and greenish-brown, typically with dark splotches or speckles.
+It’s relatively small, ranging from 6 to 11 millimeters.
+Its abdomen colors vary from pale to dark brown, peach, or greenish-brown with dark splotches.

 Canva